Rasheed005/BloggingApp/README.md

 # Blogging API

-This is a basic CRUD application using express, no database, but file storage.
+This is a basic CRUD application using express, mongoDB database, and file storage . it uses a user based role

 ## Installation
 after a successful clone, run the following command to install dependencies.